We at iTexico follow lean principles to make our software development process as efficient as possible.

 We eliminate everything that is not adding value to your project.
 No matter whether it is unnecessary codes or unnecessary process repetitions, we identify the waste and eliminate it.

-We believe it is important for everyone involved to know what’s going on.
+We believe it is crucial for everyone involved to know what’s going on.
 We visualize the flow of the work process and encourage communication between our team and customers so that problems or misunderstandings can be solved right when they appear.

 We believe that the best software development process requires continuous learning and adjusting.
 We don’t wait for defects to accumulate.
-Instead, we run tests throughout the development process so that we can resolve defects when they happen and thereby prevent them from causing more disruptions.
+Instead, we run tests throughout the development process so that we can resolve deficiencies when they happen and thereby prevent them from causing more disruptions.

 Shorter cycle times lead to higher quality.
 We fix bugs when they happen and thereby reduce the cycle time, as a part of lean principles.

 We work as a team and believe in the talent of our team members.
 Through our thorough recruitment process, we find the best talent, and we let them do what they do best.
 Instead of micromanaging our team, we believe that delegation allows us to create a better product in less time.